microsoft/WhatTheHack/xxx-ChaosStudio4AKS/Student/Challenge-01.md

 - Was your application available?
 - If not how can you make it available during such an outtage?

-## Tip
+## Tips

-- This tip applies to the Pizza Application
+These tips apply to the Pizza Application
  - verify the the "selector" in the experiment uses namespace of the application
+ - the PizzaApp is a statefulset versus a deployment

 ## Learning Resources